 2013 Toyota 4Runner Review

-While it isn’t the most refined or comfortable choice for those looking for a family hauler or grocery-getter, the 2013 Toyota 4Runner is worth a look for shoppers who plans to venture off the beaten path.
+While reviewers say it isn’t the most refined or comfortable choice for those looking for a family hauler, they think the 2013 Toyota 4Runner is worth a look for shoppers who plan to venture off the beaten path.

-The 2013 Toyota 4Runner comes with a V6 engine mated to a five-speed automatic, which test drivers say delivers ample power and smooth shifts.
+The 4Runner comes with a V6 engine mated to a five-speed automatic, which auto writers say delivers ample power and smooth shifts.
 Fuel economy, at 17/22 mpg city/highway, trails some of the thriftiest class rivals, but isn’t too far below average for the class.
 It does suffer from some body roll through turns and too-light steering, but no critic says these traits are a deal breaker.
-The Toyota 4Runner is a capable off-road SUV that can hold its own on paved roads as well.
-Its ride isn’t as smooth or refined as its car-based rivals', but most test drivers agree that its on-road ride doesn’t suffer too much, considering its off-road abilities.
+The 2013 Toyota 4Runner is a capable off-road SUV that can hold its own on paved roads as well.
+Its ride isn’t as smooth or refined as its car-based rivals', but most auto critics agree that its on-road ride doesn’t suffer too much, considering its off-road abilities.

 - "This important [body-on-frame] distinction means that the 4Runner remains capable of towing heavy loads as well as venturing over rough and rugged terrain.
 The trade-off for this design, however, is a rather truck-like ride, a narrow and somewhat cramped interior and bit more roll and heave when winding through twisting mountain roads.
 But, for the true outdoorsperson, the 2013 Toyota 4Runner SUV's shortcomings are minor compared to its durability and dependability and in the end, that's all an SUV owner can ask for." -- Kelley Blue Book